arnaudoff/scala-quick/08_functions_and_closures/README.md

 We deal with large programs and complexity by dividing these large programs into smaller, manageable pieces.
 Scala offers a technique for doing that: the concept of a function.
-In fact, Scala extends this this familiar concept by offering several ways to define functions;
+In fact, Scala extends this familiar concept by offering several ways to define functions;
 there's also function literals and function values, which we will talk about in this lecture.